RiverVanRain/activitypub/README.md

 **For Apache**

-Change these rules in .htaccess:
+Change this rule in .htaccess:

 ```
 RewriteRule "^.well-known/" - [L]